guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

-# Welcome in the Step 4 about

-# Part III.
-Building a crypto dashboard with Kibana
+# Welcome in the Step 4 about building a crypto dashboard with Kibana.

-In this part, you will create your first crypto dashboard with Kibana.
+In this part, you will use the ELK microservices to create your first crypto dashboard with Kibana.
+The agenda of this section is about:

 Kibana is a window into the Elastic Stack.
 It enables visual exploration and real-time analysis of your data in Elasticsearch.
 This video is perfect for users that are new to Kibana and are looking for a primer on data exploration, visualization, and dashboarding.
 Watch Alex Francoeur give a demo of going from a Kibana installation to a full dashboard in matter of minutes.